Lasagna Soup

 • Tomato Paste – Quick tip: It’s kind of annoying when recipes use only 1-2 tablespoons of something like tomato paste.
 If you’re like me, you put the rest in a container and freeze it and then end up throwing it out next time you clean out your freezer.
 Or the next time you need it, you need another tablespoon and now you have a big frozen block you have to chip away at.
 What I usually do is spoon it out into 1 tablespoon measurements, either on a piece of waxed paper like you see in the photo, or into an ice cube tray that’s been lined with plastic wrap.
 Once they’re frozen, place them in a zip top bag in your freezer and next time you need some, you can just grab the amount you need, all measured out and ready to go.

-1. You’ll brown up the sausage and then add (in no particular order.
-Okay, well, there’s order in the recipe instructions, just not in my random assortment of photos here) some onion and garlic, some dried herbs, a couple of bay leaves, some diced tomatoes and chicken broth, and some tomato paste.
+1. You’ll brown up the sausage and then add in some onions and garlic, some dried herbs, a couple of bay leaves, some diced tomatoes and chicken broth, and some tomato paste.

-1. This soup includes noodles too, and you can put them in the soup towards the end of simmering to cook them, or do as I did and cook them separately.
-Noodles in soup are sometimes tricky, and end up sucking up way too much of the broth, and getting soggy in leftovers, etc. So I like to sometimes just cook them separately and add them to the individual servings.
+3. This soup includes noodles too, and you can put them in the soup towards the end of simmering to cook them, or do as I did and cook them separately.

 Frequently Asked Questions